d2si-oss/d2si-oss.github.io/_posts/2017-06-15-cleaning-your-amazon-machine-images.md

 Do you want to continue and remove 8 AMIs [y/N] ? :
 ```

-Here's a piece of the code to flatten the tags :
+Here's the piece of the code that flattens the tags:

 ```python
 def tags_values_to_string(tags, filters=None):